 • Promoting ESG (environmental, social and governance) principles

-Within the portfolio there may be stocks, bonds, and cash or cash equivalents.
-Stock investments may include small-cap, mid-cap, or large-cap companies.
-It would be up to the investor to choose which strategy to follow, based on their individual needs, risk tolerance and objectives.
-Once they make their selection, the financial advisor or wealth manager would assume responsibility for overseeing the SMA in exchange for a fee.
+Within the portfolio there may be stocks, bonds, cash or cash equivalents, or other assets.
+Stock investments may include small-cap stocks, as well as mid-cap, or large-cap companies.
+It would be up to the investor to choose which strategy to follow, based on their individual needs, risk tolerance, and objectives.

-Financial professionals typically calculate the fees on separately managed accounts fees based on a percentage of the assets under management.
-Often, they use a tiered structure in which the percentage decreases as your account balance climbs.
-So the more you invest in a separately managed account, the less you’ll pay as a percentage of assets for professional management.
+The fees for separately managed accounts are typically based on a percentage of the assets under management, or AUM.
+Often, the management firm uses a tiered structure in which the fee decreases as the account balance climbs.
+So, in some cases, the more you invest in a separately managed account, the less you’ll pay as a percentage of assets for professional management.

-Wealth managers may also charge separately managed accounts fees based on the type of investment strategy.
-So, for instance, you may pay one management fee for an equities-based strategy but a different fee if you prefer to focus on fixed income.
+Wealth managers may also charge fees based on the type of investment strategy.
+For instance, you may pay one management fee for an equities-based strategy but a different fee if you focus on fixed income.
 Generally, separately managed accounts do not carry trading or transaction fees the way there would be in a traditional brokerage account.

 How Can SMAs Benefit an Investor?